adamspd/django-appointment/docs/configuration.md

 APPOINTMENT_FINISH_TIME = (18, 30)  # Can be set in the Config Model.
 End time of the appointment slots (in 24-hour format) USE_DJANGO_Q_FOR_EMAILS = False  # Use Django Q for sending ALL emails.
 ```

+The package pages extend `appointment/layout.html`, which extends the base template you set.
+See
+[Your base template](custom-templates.md#your-base-template) for the blocks and scripts it must provide.

 !!! note "Settings vs. the Config model"
     Where a setting says "Can be set in the Config Model", the database value wins when a `Config` row exists.